ethibodeau0825/ProjectOpis/README.md

   *ls* will tell you the contens of the "room".
 The actual way to look around is "./Observe_RoomName", which gives more insight to the room and its contents rather than just a list of names.

   Take note of each file visually.
 Files with tradtionally-colored font are able to be read using *cat* followed by its name.
+You can also *cat* each document to gain more insight of the world.
+In the Control Room, this command would be typed like so: cat doc_1.
+It is optional to read them, but important to obtain them.

   Note the Keychain as well - the location of where all of your keys collected are.
 You can *cd* to the Keychain to then read the passwords of each key.
 This command would look like so: "cat Blue_Key".
 These instructions are also reiterated in the first Observe.
 You can consult the README at any time as well.